awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 The `AWS::ApplicationAutoScaling::ScalingPolicy` resource defines a scaling policy that Application Auto Scaling uses to adjust your application resources\.

-For more information about Application Auto Scaling scaling policies, see the [Application Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/application/userguide/what-is-application-auto-scaling.html)\.
+For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_PutScalingPolicy.html) in the *Application Auto Scaling API Reference*\.
+For more information about Application Auto Scaling scaling policies, see [Target Tracking Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) and [Step scaling policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.

 ## Syntax<a name="aws-resource-applicationautoscaling-scalingpolicy-syntax"></a>